ProfessorJarIO/LinuxAPI-POSIX-Examples/README.md

 > January 1st, 2025
 ---

-I will be documenting how to read files using the Linux API.
-I will go through the steps I used to help me code this project.
+This project shows how to read files using the LinuxAPI (for now).

+In the future, I will be adding more code and examples here as a reference guide for me.

 # Resources
 > https://man7.org/linux/man-pages/